Tabizzz/KokoLang/doc/binary.md

 | 4 + n  | var   | operands       |

-operands are like metadata values but strings use a 4 bytes integer to determine the size and there is an extra code 0x06 that works like ints and is used for registers.
+operands are like metadata values but strings use a 4 bytes integer to determine the size and there is an extra code 0x06 that works like ints but its 2 bytes wide and is used for registers.

 ### Type Definition